perebaj/jjhandbook/essays/annoying.md

 But my conclusion about this behavior is very clear, this tells more about the people/institution than you, and in my humble opinion is always related that the people/institutions are suffering pressure or some insecurity, for this reason, choose the right leaders is the core duty of the most RH and companies mission.

 So, my tip here is, if you face some guy or company that is annoying to you or your teammate, document it and try to not reproduce the same.

+> "When education is not liberating, the oppressed person's dream is to become the oppressor."
+>
+> Paulo Freire

 Try to take a position where you don't lose your reason, be polite, and if the temperature soars, tell your leader, C-level, someone who could help you and you trust.
 But keep in mind, nobody one deserves that, and it's not normal don't feel free and your work setting.